MaptimeNYC/getting-osm-data/README.md

-Each element has information, or attributes, stored about it.
+Each node, way, or relation has information stored about it.

-These are stored as Key-Value pairs.
+All information is stored as tags of Key-Value pairs.

-Let's take a look at what this all means.
+A cafe would look like this:
+INSERT keyvalues.png

+It's helpful to [look at standards](http://wiki.openstreetmap.org/wiki/Tags) for tagging OSM features.

 ######formats